RELATED PARTY TRANSACTIONS POLICY

 3.2 “Arm’s length transaction” means a transaction between two related parties that is conducted as if they were unrelated, so that there is no conflict of interest.

-3.4.
-“Related Party” means a related party as defined in section 2(76) of the Act or in Regulation 2(1)(zb) of the Listing Regulations.
+3.5 “Related Party” means a related party as defined in Section 2(76) of the Act or in Regulation 2(1)(zb) of the Listing Regulations.

-3.5.
+3.6.
 “Related Party Transaction” or “RPT” means transactions as given under clause (a) to (g) of Section 188(1) of the Companies Act 2013 and also as defined in Regulation 2(1)(zc) of the Listing Regulations.
-These include sale, purchase, leasing or supply of goods or property, availing / rendering of any services, appointment of agents for any of the above and underwriting of securities, regardless of whether a price is charged or not.
+These include sale, purchase or supply of any goods or materials, selling or otherwise disposing of, or buying, property of any kind, leasing of property of any kind, availing or rendering of any services, appointment of any agent for purchase or sale of goods, materials, services or property, such related party's appointment to any office or place of profit in the company, its subsidiary company or associate company, and underwriting the subscription of any securities or derivatives thereof, of the company, and transfer of resources, services or obligations, regardless of whether a price is charged or not, other than specifically exempted.

 4. APPROVAL OF RPT BY AUDIT COMMITTEE